minademian/oc-ubuntu/README.md

    - `cp oc kubectl /usr/local/bin/`
    - `oc version`
    - `systemctl restart docker`
 1. In a separate tab or window of your command-line client, run `docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' <container id>`.
-Save the IP address somewhere, you will need it later when you launch the Openshift cluster inside the Docker image.
+Save the IP address somewhere, you will need it later when:
+   - you launch the Openshift cluster inside the Docker image
+   - and, you want to use Firefox from the VNC client